openxthinking/bullet-docs/docs/custom.md

 #### Noticer
 - The Noticer is an announcement bar which allows merchants to display custom updates and promote discounts.
 When added, this static section can be displayed on the homepage or on all pages.

+#### Analytics
+- Use this section for your analytics, trackers or pixels codes. ⚠️ Keep in mind that trackers/pixels might slow down your website.

-#### Custom Code
+#### Custom CSS/JS
 - If you want to update your theme in the future, we suggest that you do not edit theme files manually or you might lose your edits.
 Instead use the `Custom CSS/JS` section for your custom CSS & JS code.

-#### Trackers & Pixels
-- Use this section for your analytics, trackers or pixels codes. ⚠️ Keep in mind that trackers/pixels might slow down your website.

 ## Pages